YottaDB/YDBDoc/MessageRecovery/errors.rst

 BOMMISMATCH
 -------------

-BOMMISMATCH, XXX Byte Order Marker found when YYY character set specified.
+BOMMISMATCH, XXX Byte Order Marker found when YYY character set specified

 Run Time Error: A Byte Order Marker (BOM) for character set XXX was found at the beginning of a file specified as containing data in character set YYY.